bamminger/vsts-queue-build/doc/build-definition.md

 ![Comments configuration](images/config_build_definition_06.png "Comments configuration")

 * Wildcards
 Wildcards end with an asterisk (*), to start all definitions within the specified folder.
+It's also possible to use the ** syntax for all builds and folders underneath the specified path.
 ![Wildcard configuration](images/config_build_definition_07.png "Wildcard configuration")